MarkusGnigler/nginx4docker/README.md

 The main purpose is to have a distribution and docker ready nginx container.

+n4d could also be extended with your custom env variables. only mount a file that lists all your env variables to docker `... --mount $(pwd)/CUSTOM_ENV:/ENV ...`

 <!-- n4d is a distribution and docker ready nginx container. -->

 <!-- It extends the original nginx container and create a new tag on every release from original nginx. -->